cfengine/documentation/guide/latest-release/policy-framework-updates.markdown

 and customers it ensures that improvements that come into the framework are easily accessible from either product.

+Please consult [The Policy Framework] for a map to the policy framework.

 * [What is new in the 3.6 masterfiles policy framework][Policy Framework Updates#What is new in the 3.6 masterfiles policy framework]
 	* [README.md][Policy Framework Updates#README.md]
 	* [Directories][Policy Framework Updates#Directories]